President of the Federated States of Micronesia

 The president of the Federated States of Micronesia is the head of state and government of the Federated States of Micronesia (FSM).
-The FSM president, by virtue of his or her office, is the head of the FSM Cabinet and is in charge of the administration and operations of the National Government.
-The president is assisted by the vice-president, both of whom are elected by the FSM Congress from among the at-large members to serve for four-year terms.
-The current and ninth president of the FSM is David Panuelo, who replaced Peter Christian on 11 May 2019.
+The FSM president, by virtue of their office, is the head of the FSM Cabinet and is in charge of the administration and operations of the National Government.
+The president is assisted by the vice president, both of whom are elected by the FSM Congress from among the at-large members to serve for four-year terms.
+The current and tenth president of the FSM is Wesley Simina, who replaced David Panuelo on 11 May 2023.

 Qualifications

 According to Article 10 of the FSM Constitution, people who fulfil the following requirements are eligible to serve as president.